 No dictionary definition of colony mentions exclusivity or hierarchy, MacDowell is an ARTISTS colony!
 The door is apparently now open to wholesale replacement of any word that might offend anybody.

 I used to live on Colony Drive on Grosse Ile, MI.
 Colony must appear in hundreds, if not thousands of names of organizations and places.
 Changing them all would be an onerous, pointless project that, regrettably, takes time, energy, and resources away from the real problems we face.

 So I ask again: where are the people best qualified to speak on this subject?
 I mean: other linguists.
 People who can see these language abuses for what they are: instruments of hatred and division.

-I won’t call them out by name, except two: John McWhorter, who has significant media exposure but prefers relatively innocuous tropics (good critique of Trump’s speech); and the Great One himself, Noam Chomsky, one of the country’s leading intellectuals and A LINGUIST, who can go on for hours about how evil America is, but doesn’t have time to go on TV and denounce the destructive ways in which language is being used.
+I won’t call them out by name, except two: John McWhorter, who has significant media exposure but prefers relatively innocuous topics (he did give a good critique of Trump’s speech); and the Great One himself, Noam Chomsky, one of the country’s leading intellectuals and A LINGUIST, who can go on for hours about how evil America is but doesn’t have time to go on TV and denounce the destructive ways in which language is being used.

 I always have the same answer: they’re quiet because they’re comfortably tenured in the very institutions that program students with this malicious and intellectually bankrupt bullshit.
 Does any of you have a spine?
 Or is politically-correct language control OK with you?